scieloorg/PC-Programs/docs/source/markup.rst

 Floating tags bar
 -----------------

-The floating tags are for the elements which appear in any part of the text.
+The floating tags are for the elements which appear in any part of the document.

 .. image:: img/markup_bar_floating.png